5 Steps to Get Rid of Tiny Black Bugs on Plants

 We asked professional exterminators how to get rid of the tiny bugs on all your indoor plants.
 To find solutions to get rid of those annoying black bugs on plants scroll down to step four.

 Step One: Finding Evidence of Black Bugs on Plants

 These bugs are quite tiny, so you may not immediately spot them.
 If you find some black bugs on one tomato plant, you might want to check the rest of your plant collection!
 Inspect your plants for infestations by looking for:

 - Misshapen or discolored leaves and stems.
-Be sure to check both sides of all your leaves!

-- Deformed fruit, veggies, and flowers blooming from the plant.
+- Deformed fruit, vegetables, and flowers.

-- Galls or abnormal growths on plants.
+- Abnormal growths on plants.

-- Other infestations like ants and ladybugs who pray on these tiny black bugs.
+- Other infestations like ants and ladybugs.

 You bought a plant with an infestation